 Anthony completed his first degree in Sports Science at Liverpool John Moores University, graduating with First Class Honours.
-He went on to complete a postgraduate certificate of education (PGCE) at the University of Greenwich in 2004 and a year later attained a Masters degree in Sport and Exercise Psychology (with Distinction) from Loughborough University.
-Anthony also conducted his doctoral studies at Loughborough University and graduated with a PhD in 2011.
+He went on to complete a postgraduate certificate of education (PGCE) at the University of Greenwich in 2004 and a year later attained a master's degree in Sport and Exercise Psychology (with Distinction) from Loughborough University.
+Anthony also conducted his doctoral studies at Loughborough University, and graduated with a PhD in 2011.
 Having briefly left Loughborough to be Senior Lecturer in Sport and Exercise Psychology at London Metropolitan University, he has since returned to join the School of Sport, Health and Exercise Sciences where he is now Senior Lecturer in Sport and Exercise Psychology.

 Anthony’s research employs qualitative methodologies as a means to understanding the life experiences of marginalised groups and clinical populations.
-For example, his published work has addressed topics such as eating disorders in sport, the role of exercise in mental illness and physical activity promotion is people with a disability.
+For example, his published work has addressed topics such as eating disorders in sport, the role of exercise in mental illness, and physical activity promotion in people with a disability.
 As an advocate of implementation science, Anthony integrates a variety of knowledge translation strategies into all of his academic endeavours.
 His book, “The Very Alternative Guide to Spinal Cord Injury”, translates academic research into a commercial product of the self-help genre.

-Selected grant funding:
+Selected grant funding

 - Exercise as Medicine in Secure Mental Health Settings (St Andrews Healthcare).
 2018-2021.
 Co-investigator. £30,000.